ujamjar/hardcaml-tutorial/README.md

 # hardcaml-tutorial

-This is a collection of simple tutorial examples ported from the the [Chisel tutorial repo](https://github.com/ucb-bar/chisel-tutorial).
+A collection of simple tutorial examples ported from the the [Chisel tutorial repo](https://github.com/ucb-bar/chisel-tutorial).

 They are structured into 2 parts.
 A basic skeleton and